 Check out the prominent examples of internal controls

-1- Segregation of Duties
+1 – Segregation of Duties

 For example, one person may be responsible for processing payments, another for approvals, and a third for financial reconciliation.
 This method creates a mutual verification system, where one person’s activities are overseen by another, minimizing the risk of undetected fraud or errors.

 Looking for risk management software?
-Meet Belt!
+Check out Belt by Actio!

-2- Access Control and Information Security
+2 – Access Control and Information Security

-Controlling who has access to company information and systems is crucial for protecting sensitive data and preventing unauthorized access.
+Controlling who has access to company information and systems is important for protecting sensitive data and preventing unauthorized access.
+This can be done by implementing an access control system, where each employee is granted specific permissions according to their roles.

 Additionally, measures like multi-factor authentication and strong passwords help strengthen system security.